-- 1. The following professional standards statements are provided under expressed, written permission from the respective copyright holders.
-The Department of Counselor Education adheres to the Code of Ethics of the American Counseling Association (2014 ACA Code of Ethics) and the American Association for Marriage & Family Therapy (2015 AAMFT Code of Ethics).
+- The following professional standards statements are provided under expressed, written permission from the respective copyright holders.
+The Department of Counselor Education adheres to the Code of Ethics of the American Counseling Association (2014 ACA Code of Ethics), American Association for Marriage & Family Therapy (2015 AAMFT Code of Ethics) and the American Mental Health Counselors Association (2020 AMHCA Code of Ethics).
 Other professional codes of ethics and competencies published by the ACA and its divisions are also part of ethical counseling practice. - 2.
 The ethical and professional standards statements presented herein are evaluated and revised continuously by their authors.
 Users of this Handbook should check the designated sources to determine if the versions printed here are up to date. - 3.
 The academic programs in Counselor Education are established to prepare graduates of the programs to become professional Marriage, Couple and Family Counselors and Clinical Mental Health Counselors.
 The term "professional" in this context refers to persons practicing an occupation/career for which there is a known body of theoretical and research knowledge that disciplines professional practice, an identified set of skills relevant to efficacious performance, and a set of ethically informed behavioral standards which members of the profession agree to follow.
 As a student admitted to a program in the department, you have begun preparation for a career as a professional.
 Therefore, upon admission, the faculty and staff expect you to act in accordance with the highest professional standards (such as those presented in this section). - 4.
 It is not possible to convey in this Handbook all the aspects of professional responsibility pertinent to the various activities in the department.
 What is possible is to present a basic guideline.

-IF YOU HAVE ANY CONCERN ABOUT APPROPRIATE PROFESSIONAL BEHAVIOR FOR YOU OR FOR OTHERS, CONSULT YOUR FACULTY ADVISOR or the DEPARTMENT CHAIRPERSON.
+IF YOU HAVE ANY CONCERN ABOUT APPROPRIATE PROFESSIONAL BEHAVIOR FOR YOU OR FOR OTHERS, CONSULT YOUR FACULTY ADVISOR or the ASSOCIATE DEPARTMENT CHAIRPERSON (if the behavior relates to you or a fellow student) or the DEPARTMENT CHAIRPERSON (if faculty or staff).
 Remember: A cardinal principle of ethical discourse is the mandate to consult in all things; it is through thoughtful conversation that clarity emerges.